 My New Freedom Plan: Why I Bought a House in Portugal

 There were some elements to this story that were a little surprising to me and they were all on the upside.
 Buying real estate in your own country can be daunting enough.
-Trying to do it in a place where you don’t speak the primary language and where laws and customs are different makes it even scarier.
+Trying to buy property in a place where you don’t speak the primary language and where laws and customs are different makes it even scarier.
 This is why I always say to spend some quality time in a place before making the big leap.
 If you rent for a while and end up hating it, no strings attached if you decide to leave.
 If you have to sell a house in a hurry though, well, good luck with that.
 It’s one of the biggest investments you’ll make in your life even if you do it several times, so don’t do it until you’re got the risk/reward properly sized up.

-Natalie looked at seven or eight properties but loved this house when she first walked in.
+Natalie looked at seven or eight properties but loved this house in Portugal when she first walked in.
 That’s usually a good sign, plus the price was right.
 A British couple owned it and they were in a hurry because of circumstances that came up back home.
 It ended up going for €107,500.

 She got several rooms of furniture for another €1,000.
 They didn’t want to cart it all to England, she didn’t want the hassle of buying everything from scratch.
 (I had to do that in Mexico and believe me, it’s a royal pain.
 We were eating at the kitchen counter for a while and I was working on my laptop while sitting on a plastic chair.)